ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 Useful commands:
 ```
+# To initialize terraform.
+It's always the first step in brand new repository
 terraform init

+# To validate terraform configuration and look for errors
 terraform validate

+# To apply terraform and spawn virtual resources
 terraform apply

+# To destroy resources spawned by terraform.
+Usually done when you have finished playing around with network
 terraform destroy

+# Highlights the plane of resources to spawn
 terraform plan
 ```

 Note: It can take few minutes to deploy the network structure, so be paitent

 **Provide commands used**